marisawodrich/style-transfer/README.md

 * processing.py \ functions for pre- and postprocessing
 * helpers.py \  helper functions to create image directories, load images, test and call processing functions
 * visualize.py \ functions to visualize images, adaption progress and other plots
+* requirements.txt \ dependencies for the conda environment
+* demo.ipynb \ notebook to test the style transfer

+## Directory Structure
+* figures \ figures used in the ReadMe, our Google Colab and the replication paper
+* replication_paper \ contains our replication paper

 ## Running the Style Transfer